 When buying Honduras real estate, closing costs are paid by the Buyer.
 If the property sale is in the form of a “Change of Administrators” of a Honduran corporation, the cost can range between $2,000 and $5,000 U.S. If there is no corporation transfer involved, costs tend to run 5-7% of the purchase price.
 The Seller pays all real estate commission costs.

-Benefits of Buying a Home on Roatan
+Benefits of Buying a Home or Property on Roatan

 Low Property Taxes.
 Most other countries charge a significantly greater amount for property taxes.
 In Roatan, a typical three bedroom home would run +/- $700.00 yearly.